Esri/html5-geolocation-tool-js/README.md

 html5-geolocation-tool-js
 =========================

-Includes two apps for testing HTML5 geolocation on different devices.
-It lets you track your location as well as play with the different HTML5 Geolocation properties.
+Includes two apps for testing browser-based geolocation on different devices.
+It lets you track your location as well as play with the different Geolocation API properties.
 This can be used on a desktop browser, mobile browser or within a PhoneGap project.

 **[index.html](http://esri.github.io/html5-geolocation-tool-js/)** - let's you experiment with all the different settings as well as accumulating track points.

-**[data-test.html](http://esri.github.io/html5-geolocation-tool-js/data-test.html)** - is an experimental app that demonstrates a simple algorithm approach to helping users determine the best single location.
+**[field-collection-template.html](http://esri.github.io/html5-geolocation-tool-js/field-collection-template.html)** - is an experimental app that demonstrates one approach to helping users determine the best single location.

 Main View: